sanjidat/16-Bit-Asynchronous-ALU/README.md

-# 🧠 ASIC Implementation of a 16-Bit Asynchronous ALU for Ultrasound Application
+# 🧠 ASIC Implementation of a 16-Bit Asynchronous ALU

 ## 📌 Project Overview